 My journey to becoming an RDN began about four years ago, right around the time I launched my blog.
 I plan to write about my experience in a separate blog post, so if you are interested in the process of becoming a dietitian, be sure to stay tuned!

 Now that I am officially an RDN, I am so excited to continue to expand It’s a Veg World After All.
 I have many plans in the works, and can’t wait to share them with all of you soon.

 Now, on to today’s recipe!
 I first heard about “chickpea cookie dough” several months ago during my internship.
 Using chickpeas and nut butter as the base for a mock cookie dough seemed brilliant!
 Especially since it allowed you to lick the bowl ;-)!

 And now that I’ve experimented with my own version of this legume-based dough, I’m totally hooked!
 These bites are delicious and satisfying, with an added dose of fiber and protein from the chickpeas and almond butter.
 They’re the perfect treat to satisfy that afternoon sweet tooth.

 Chocolate Coconut Chickpea Bites

-Chickpeas, the secret ingredient in these bites, add fiber and protein.
+These vegan and gluten-free bites are a healthy snack with fiber and protein.
 Satisfy your sweet tooth, and stay energized during that afternoon slump!

-- 1 15 oz can chickpeas, rinsed
+- 1 15 oz can chickpeas rinsed

-- 1/2 cup almond butter (or substitute nut butter of your choosing)
+- 1/2 cup almond butter or substitute nut butter of your choosing

 - 1 tbsp vanilla extract